 These unaudited condensed consolidated interim financial statements of the Company as at and for the six-month period ended June 30, 2022 have been prepared in accordance with PAS 34, Interim Financial Reporting.
 These unaudited condensed consolidated interim financial statements do not include all the notes normally included in an annual audited financial report.
-Accordingly, these unaudited condensed consolidated interim financial statements are to be read in conjunction with the annual audited financial statements of the Company for the year ended December 31, 2021, which have been prepared in accordance with the Philippine Financial Reporting Standards (PRFS).
+Accordingly, these unaudited condensed consolidated interim financial statements of the Annual Audited Financial Statements of the Company for the year ended December 31, 2021, which have been prepared in accordance with the Philippine Financial Reporting Standards (PRFS).